kt-git-init/kt-git-init/readme.md

 ## Hello, Fellow Explorer 👋

 Driven by a passion for continuous learning, I am currently pursuing a Master's degree in Computer Science, further enhancing my knowledge and staying up-to-date with the latest industry trends.
-My expertise lies in designing and building web applications that facilitate seamless user experiences and meet the demanding requirements of enterprise applications.
+My expertise lies in designing and building web and mobile applications that facilitate seamless user experiences and meet the demanding requirements of enterprise applications.

 ### 👨🏻‍💻 Recent Projects